Azure-Samples/azure-vector-database-samples/evaluation_samples/evaluation_doc_chunking/README.md

 The LCS is a measure of how many elements a sequence has in common with another, in the same order.
 RougeL is particularly useful in tasks like text summarization where the goal is to generate a concise summary that captures the most important information from a larger text.

+To calculate ROUGE-L, the length of the LCS between the candidate summary and the reference summary is divided by the length of the reference summary.
+This gives the recall score.

+Here is the [documentation](https://pypi.org/project/rouge-score/) of the rouge_score calculated in this notebook.

 ### In-top